AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

 When you link [!DNL Jira] issues to [!DNL Adobe Workfront] tasks or issues, your users can update items in one application and the counterpart of that item also updates for the users working in the second application.&nbsp;

-For more information about linking items between [!DNL Workfront] and Jira, see [Link items between Adobe Workfront and Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md).
+For more information about linking items between [!DNL Workfront] and [!DNL Jira], see [Link items between Adobe Workfront and Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/link-items-between-wf-jira.md).

 As you are setting up [!DNL Workfront] for [!DNL Jira], as a [!DNL Jira] system administrator, you can configure certain fields from one application to synchronize with fields from linked items in the other application.

-For more information about synchronizing fields between linked Jira and Workfront items, see [Configure Adobe Workfront for Jira](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).
+For more information about synchronizing fields between linked [!DNL Jira] and [!DNL Workfront] items, see [Configure [!DNL Adobe Workfront for Jira]](../../workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md).

 ## Access requirements